GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 In essence a gHack needs to satisfy the following criteria.

-1. A gHack consists of **multiple cumulative challenges** building on top of each other
+1. A gHack consists of **multiple, cumulative, hands-on challenges** building on top of each other
    > Think of a story consisting of multiple steps, starting with simple tasks and getting more advanced/detailed as the challenges progress.
 A gHack should provide value even if the participants don't get to solve all challenges.
 1. Challenges are small puzzles to be solved by participants **without step-by-step instructions, screenshots or any other copy/paste** content provided
    > Solving the challenges means satisfying the *Success Criteria* described for the challenge.
 Remember there's no single golden path to solve these challenges, participants are free to come up with their own solutions as long as success criteria are met.
 The challenges shouldn't be trick questions as we don't want to frustrate participants.
 And finally, try to stay away with *coding from scratch* challenges, those are time consuming and don't provide too much value.
 Stick to configuring services (either through CLI, console) or incomplete configuration/code sources (fix a trivial issue, add a single line to a file etc.)